An Amazing New Street is Coming in 2018!

 Back to Top

-As early on as 1994, the International Avenue BRZ has worked to improve the urban landscape, with the installation of benches and trash receptacles to create a better pedestrian environment.
+As early on as 1994, the International Avenue BRZ has worked to improve the urban landscape and to create a better pedestrian environment.

 We realized that the area was mainly designed for vehicular traffic and was not welcoming to other users.